 Total Constant Score is calculated by adding the scores from subjective and objective variables.

-Maximum possible total score is 100.
+The maximum possible total score is 100.

 How To Calculate Constant Score For Shoulder?